CypherousSkies/Ravoz/Rāvòtipábàbpi'ádi/Core Vocab/ì-Pronouns.md

 `ì` words are decorations which mostly encompass pronouns.
 It's usually written as a triangle with a line emitting from the middle of one of the sides with the consonant marking inside the triangle (unless it's a [[#Name pronouns|name pronoun]]), with the exception of `rì`, `lì`, and `řì` which are written with their [[Terminators#I you we|UNLWS]] counterparts.

+Names are written as a sequence of glyphs enclosed in a circular cartouche with a single line out of it, like `á` words.

 C | Inanimate | Animate | Person | Enigmatic
 -|-|-|-|-